mr-ravin/CNN-Autoencoders/README.md

 - Note: lets say at training time input image name is "abc.jpg", then please save it's desired output image by "abcr.jpg" in the input directory.

 ### Steps required :
-- We can import script.py file and than proceed:
+- We can import script.py file and than proceed :
 ```
 import script
 script.preprocess() # it will convert all input dir images to fixed size of 256 x 256.